Thinking about being an egg donor? Then it’s important to know the facts – and not the fiction – about what egg donation really involves.

 8. “Donating eggs is painful”

-When we retrieve the eggs from your ovaries in our clinic theatre, it is always performed under light conscious sedation.
+When we retrieve the eggs from your ovaries in our clinic theatre, it is always performed under local anaesthetic and oral sedation.
 This means you’ll be awake, but you won’t be in any discomfort at all.
 We’ll explain what’s happening and you will told how many eggs you’ve donated straight away.

 9. “You can’t donate eggs if you’ve been sterilised.”